Sudha (magazine)

-Sudha is a Kannada weekly magazine published in Bangalore.
+Sudha is a Kannada weekly magazine published in Bangalore, India.

 History and profile

 Sudha was established in 1965.
 The first issue appeared on 11 January 1965.
 It is published by The Printers (Mysore) Pvt.
 Ltd. The magazine covers articles on current affairs.
-As of January 2014, the magazine completed 50 years in publication.
+As of January 2014, the magazine had completed 50 years in publication.

 Cartoonists

 Sudha publishes a large number of cartoons, especially political cartoons.
 Some of its cartoonists include GM Bomnalli, V.Gopal, Prakash Shetty, Devidas Suvarna, Kandikatla, Indrali Guru, and Halambi etc. There are some cartoonists whose cartoons were printed in the magazine for first time.
 One of them is Vasuki CG.